mazurov/eslevels/README.md

   - __"full"__ &mdash; (default)  Mark a whole source code (white spaces, operators, all keywords,...)
 	- __"mini"__ &mdash; Mark only important scope-related constructions (identifiers, function and catch keywords)

-You can understand meaning of **mode** option from the pictures below:
+You can understand the meaning of **mode** option from the pictures below:

 * "full" mode: